 Exercising is one of the best things that you could ever do for your body, but sometimes, it goes wrong.
-It’s only natural, but even with exercise, injuries and accidents happen.
+It’s only natural, but injuries and accidents happen even with exercise.
 You’re putting stress on your body to improve your physical health, and from time to time, mistakes are made, and injuries occur.

-That doesn’t mean it’s just something you need to accept, however.
+However, that doesn’t mean it’s just something you need to accept.
 In fact, it’s quite the opposite.
-By learning about what these common accidents that happen with exercise and training are and what causes them, you give yourself a fighting chance.
-You learn what to avoid and why, as well as the precautions you can take to stop it.
+By learning about these common accidents that happen with exercise and training and what causes them, you give yourself a fighting chance.
+You learn what to avoid and why and the precautions you can take to stop it.
 It’s vital info to have.

 To get the ball rolling, let’s take a look at what these injuries you’re at risk of really are.